Dialing up pressure, North Korea tests long-range missile

 The launch, which extended North Korea’s barrage of weapons tests this year, came after the U.S. and South Korean militaries said the country was preparing a flight of a new large ICBM first unveiled in October 2020.

-South Korea’s military responded with live-fire drills of its own missiles launched from land vehicles, aircraft and a ship, underscoring a revival of tensions as nuclear negotiations remain frozen.
+South Korea’s military responded with live-fire drills of its own missiles launched from land, a fighter jet and a ship, underscoring a revival of tensions as nuclear negotiations remain frozen.
 It said it confirmed readiness to execute precision strikes against North Korea’s missile launch points as well as command and support facilities.

 South Korea’s Joint Chiefs of Staff said the North’s ICBM fired from the Sunan area near capital Pyongyang traveled 1,080 kilometers (670 miles) and reached a maximum altitude of over 6,200 kilometers (3,850 miles).
 The missile was apparently fired on high angle to avoid reaching the territorial waters of Japan.

-Japan’s Deputy Defense Minister Makoto Oniki said the flight details suggested a new type of ICBM.
+Japan’s Deputy Defense Minister Makoto Oniki said flight details suggested a new type of ICBM.

 “It’s an unforgivable recklessness.
 We resolutely condemn the act,” Japanese Prime Minister Fumio Kishida said after arriving in Belgium for the Group of Seven meetings.